0x00019913/0x00019913/_posts/2017-03-08-some-simple-3d-algorithms.markdown

 ### Volume

 So let's say we wanna calculate the volume.
-Pick a triangle and imagine it as an irregular tetrahedrom anchored at the origin by its fourth vertex.
+Pick a triangle and imagine it as an irregular tetrahedron anchored at the origin by its fourth vertex.
 Now calculate the volume of the tetrahedron - the paper's formula for this is:

 $$V = |\frac{1}{6}(-x_3 y_2 z_1 + x_2 y_3 z_1 + x_3 y_1 z_2 - x_1 y_3 z_2 - x_2 y_1 z_3 + x_1 y_2 z_3)|$$